microsoft/TypeAgent/nprData/README.md

 Each podcast `Episode` contains a list of `Section` objects.
 These `Section` objects represent different topics discussed in the podcast episode.
 Each `Section` contains a list of `Turn` objects representing each turn in the dialogue for that section.

 The `speaker_role` field corresponds to the speaker's role in the podcast.
 For example if the speaker is the host, then the `speaker_role` is `host`.
 If the speaker is from an organization, that speaker's role will be `organization`.

+## Qdrant Instance

+To get a locally running qdrant instance, please follow these steps from the Qdrant docs: https://qdrant.tech/documentation/quickstart/